dicook/Business_Analytics/content/_index.md

 - Lecturers: Professor Di Cook (dicook@monash.edu)
 - Tutors: Earo Wang, Cameron Roach, Zina Quryakos

 Unless your question is a personal issue or an administrative matter, please do not send us direct email.
-The [Moodle]() is appropriate for questions related to the course material.
+[Moodle]() is appropriate for questions related to the course material.

 ## Schedule